 We can't usually investigate concerns about events that took place more than five years ago unless there are exceptional reasons in the public interest for doing so.
 If your concern is over five years old, we will ask you to explain why you did not raise it with us previously.
 We need to understand this before we can take any further action.

-How do you handle complaints which are not about individual doctors?
+How do you handle complaints which do not relate to individual doctors?

 We can only consider complaints about individual doctors.
 We cannot consider complaints about other professions, such as nurses or dentists.
 Nor can we consider general complaints about the standard of care provided by a hospital or other healthcare provider.

 We will need the following information from you:

 - your details

 - the doctor's details (including, where possible, the doctor's GMC reference number)

 - details of the incident (including the date (or approximate date) that the incident took place)